Claire Dean

 A la Molina No Voy Más, Pancho Ballesteros

 La Molina is one of Lima’s wealthiest districts.
 During the 1800s, it housed one of the haciendas in Lima mostly known for extreme abusive practices on Afro-Peruvian slaves.
 This song has a chorus that actually comes from those slaves who, frightened by the scourges they received in La Molina, begged not to go.
-This song is a panalivio, a kind of song sang by Afro-Peruvian slaves to heal their pain through irony and to denounce their abusers and the poor conditions they were forced to live in.
+This song is a panalivio, a kind of song sung by Afro-Peruvian slaves to heal their pain through irony and to denounce their abusers and the poor conditions they were forced to live in.
 It was written in 1936 by Pancho Ballesteros, who also performs the song.

 Mal Paso, Panchito Jiménez and Oswaldo Campos